Slaviša Ristić

-Slaviša Ristić (Славиша Ристић; born 17 November 1961) is a Serbian politician.
-A prominent figure in the Kosovo Serb community, he was for many years the president (i.e., mayor) of Zubin Potok, a predominantly Serb municipality in northern Kosovo.
-He is currently serving his second term in the National Assembly of Serbia.
+Slaviša Ristić (Славиша Ристић; born 17 November 1961) is a Serbian politician and a prominent figure in the Kosovo Serb community.
+He was for many years the president (i.e., mayor) of Zubin Potok, a predominantly Serb municipality in northern Kosovo, and has served two terms in the National Assembly of Serbia.

-Ristić was a member of the Democratic Party of Serbia (Demokratska stranka Srbije, DSS) for most of his political career.
-He left the party in late 2016 and has been the leader of the Otadžbina (English: "Fatherland") political movement since 2018.
-He was re-elected to the Serbian parliament in the 2022 Serbian general election on the electoral list of the opposition United for the Victory of Serbia coalition and is a vocal critic of Aleksandar Vučić's administration.
+A member of the Democratic Party of Serbia (DSS) many years, Ristić left the party in late 2016 and has been the leader of the Otadžbina (English: "Fatherland") political movement since 2018.
+He is a vocal critic of Serbian president Aleksandar Vučić and the governing Serbian Progressive Party (SNS).

 Private career

-Ristić was born in Zubin Potok, in what was then the Autonomous Region of Kosovo and Metohija, People's Republic of Serbia, in the Federal People's Republic of Yugoslavia.
+Ristić was born in Zubin Potok, in what was then the Autonomous Region of Kosovo and Metohija in the People's Republic of Serbia, Federal People's Republic of Yugoslavia.
 He has a bachelor's degree in economics from the University of Priština.

 Politician

-Ristić joined the opposition Democratic Party (Demokratska stranka, DS) on its formation in 1990.
-After a split two years later, he became a founding member of the breakaway DSS.
+Ristić joined the opposition Democratic Party (DS) on its formation in 1990.
+After a split two years later, he became a founding member of the DSS.
 In the 1990s, he was one of the few leading Kosovo Serb politicians to oppose the policies of Slobodan Milošević's government.

-He became president of Zubin Potok's executive council (i.e., the leader of the local government) after the December 1992 local elections, serving in this role from 1993 to 1996.
-Milošević's Socialist Party of Serbia (Socijalistička partija Srbije, SPS) won the 1996 local elections in the municipality, and his term in office came to an end.
+He became the president of Zubin Potok's executive council (i.e., the leader of its local government) after the December 1992 local elections and served in this role from 1993 to 1996.
+Milošević's Socialist Party of Serbia (SPS) won the 1996 local elections in Zubin Potok, and his term in office came to an end.

-Following the 1998-99 Kosovo War, Ristić chaired the municipal committee of the Serbian National Council of Kosovo and Metohija in Zubin Potok.
+Following the 1998–99 Kosovo War, Ristić chaired the municipal committee of the Serbian National Council in Zubin Potok.
 He attended talks in Washington, D.C., as a representative of the council in July 2000; the talks did not deal with the status of Kosovo but rather with ending the ongoing violence between Serb and Albanian communities and creating the conditions for the development of democratic institutions in the region.
 He strongly opposed the introduction of customs checkpoints on Kosovo's border with Central Serbia in 2001.